edmar/chatgpt-code-assistant/README.md

 ## Auto-refresh Setup

 This section provides instructions for setting up your text editor to automatically refresh when a file is updated by the Plugin.
-You can either use the provided scripts in the repository or follow the manual configuration steps for your platform and editor.
+You can either use the provided scripts, or follow the manual configuration steps for your platform and editor.

 ### Quick Setup Scripts